 Prop F (2020): Business Tax Overhaul

 Proposition F was approved by San Francisco voters on November 3, 2020 and became effective January 1, 2021.
-Proposition F eliminates the City’s Payroll Expense Tax and gradually raises the Gross Receipts Tax rates across most industries while temporarily lowering those rates for some small businesses in certain industries.
+Proposition F eliminated the City’s Payroll Expense Tax and gradually raised the Gross Receipts Tax rates across most industries while temporarily lowering those rates for some small businesses in certain industries.
 Proposition F completed the City’s transition away from payroll taxes.

 Overview: